 You’ve probably come across the term ‘color of title’ when researching squatter’s rights.
 Color of Title simply means that someone has gained ownership of the property without being ‘regular.’
 Most often, this means that they are missing one or more legal documents or memorials, or the property is not registered properly.

 In Ohio, color of title is not required for an adverse possession claim.
-Having a color of title claim can definitely help an adverse possession claim, but it is not required at all.
+Having a color of title claim can help an adverse possession claim, but it is not required at all.

 A squatter who has successfully completed an adverse possession claim also has legal color of title.